-5) may include a <device-description> element set to the description of the requesting entity; and
+6) may include a <device-description> element set to the description of the requesting entity;

-6) may include a <ip-address> element set to the IP address of the requesting entity if available in the requesting entity.
+7) may include a <ip-address> element set to the IP address of the requesting entity if available in the requesting entity;

+8) may include a <pine-capabilities> element set to capabilities information that whether the requesting entity is capable to act as a PMAE-C, a PGAE-C, or both; and

+9) may include a <maximum-number-of-pines> element set to the maximum number of the PEAE-C that can be managed by the requesting entity simultaneously if the <pine-capabilities> element is included.

 The requesting entity shall send the generated HTTP POST request towards the PAE-S according to IETF RFC 7231 [4].

+NOTE: The HTTP POST request message can be routed to PAE-S with the assistance of the PGAE-C.